Botanical Gardens

 Wild birds enliven The Huntington’s landscape throughout the year thanks to the ample habitat that the gardens provide.
 Among the most cherished avian guests are hummingbirds.
 These tiny, vibrant visitors avail themselves of The Huntington’s abundant nest sites and nesting materials, water features, and food sources.

 “If you can believe it, we have over 83,000 living plants here.
-The Botanical Gardens serve as the entryway to The Huntington, connecting all three of the collections—the art collections, the library collections, and the plant collections.”
+The Botanical Gardens are the entryway to The Huntington, connecting the three collections—the art, library, and plant collections.”

 Botanical Living Collections